yunks128/unity-ads-deployment/application_package/README.md

 * /DeploymentConfig/dev/GitHubAppName
 * /DeploymentConfig/dev/GitHubClientId
 * /DeploymentConfig/dev/GitHubClientSecret: generate new client secret within GitHub App and use the value for the parameter

+Once GitHub App is created, install it in your GitHub account, add GitHub repositories to grand App access to.

 ### 3. Lambda Deployment